To schedule a COVID Vaccine, click here.

 If you need to cancel your COVID-19 vaccine appointment, go to your confirmation email and follow the prompt at the bottom of the screen.
 All appointments should be cancelled at least 48 hours prior to your appointment if possible, to help OCHD ensure efficiency of vaccine administration.

 Oldham County Health Department (OCHD) is scheduling COVID-19 vaccination appointments weekly.
-Appointments will be posted to the OCHD website each week.
+New appointments will be posted to the OCHD website each Wednesday for the upcoming week.

 Below is a list of frequently asked questions to help our community better understand COVID-19 vaccines and steps we are is taking to move our community closer to normal:

 Q: Who currently qualifies for COVID-19 vaccination from OCHD?